 With all due respect to these critics, I feel they miss the point.
 I suggested manga and anime because there are so many titles to pick from and because both art forms are inseparable from modern Japanese life and pop culture.
-Just as manga and anime often draw inspiration from Japanese daily life and beliefs, many Japanese industries and organizations rely on them to communicate or sell.
-Some cities even use them to educate, or to honor the achievements of residents.
+Just as manga and anime often draw inspiration from Japanese daily life and beliefs, many Japanese organizations rely on them to communicate or sell.
+Some cities even use Anime to educate, or to honor the achievements of residents.

 1. Welcome to Fukuoka!

 Let’s start with something simple.
 I encountered this robotic mascot on arrival at Fukuoka’s Hakata Station.
 If you are unfamiliar, this is Kansenjya, the official mascot of Japan Rail West.
 (The Shinkansen service for JR West terminates at Hakata Station.)
 From the looks of him, he is capable of transforming into a bullet train too.
 Namely, JR West’s 500 V8 model.